chrullrich/pgjdbc/docs/content/documentation/use.md

 >
 > This behaviour does not exactly match that of libpq, which uses Windows' SSPI libraries for Kerberos (GSSAPI) requests by default when on Windows.

 gssapi mode forces JSSE's GSSAPI to be used even if SSPI is available, matching the pre-9.4 behaviour.
 On non-Windows platforms or where SSPI is unavailable, forcing sspi mode will fail with a PSQLException.

-To use SSPI with PgJDBC you must ensure that [the `waffle-jna` library](https://mvnrepository.com/artifact/com.github.waffle/waffle-jna/) and its dependencies are present on the `CLASSPATH` . pgJDBC does **not** bundle `waffle-jna` in the pgJDBC jar.
+To use SSPI with PgJDBC you must ensure that [the `waffle-jna` library](https://mvnrepository.com/artifact/com.github.waffle/waffle-jna/) and its dependencies are present on the `CLASSPATH` . pgJDBC does **not** bundle `waffle-jna` in the pgJDBC jar. pgJDBC versions before 42.6.0 only support `waffle-jna` version 1; later versions add support for `waffle-jna` version 3.

 Since: 9.4